patrickbelanger/qa-selenium-webdriver-factory/README.md

 # Knowledge Base

 * If you get Java error(s) on getters/setters, this means you haven't install Lombok plugin on your IDE.
 This library is required to use qa-selenium-webdriver-factory.
+After installing the plugin, make sure to perform a Maven update.

 # Contribute